shrimp381/Shrimps-Quest-Log/README.md

 # Shrimps Quest Log

-An interactive quest log for Distyr, with GM and player views, tabs and categories, dated updates, party notes, an optional Segmented Cycle tie in, and its own internal calendar.
+An interactive quest log, with GM and player views, tabs and categories, dated updates, party notes, an optional Segmented Cycle tie in, and its own internal calendar.

 ## What it does